John Fordyce (politician)

 John Cornelius Fordyce (1735–1809) was Member of Parliament for New Romney from 1796 to 1802, and for Berwick-Upon-Tweed from 1802 to 5 April 1803.

 He was the son of Thomas Fordyce of Ayton, an Edinburgh lawyer and Elizabeth Whitefoord, daughter of Adam Whitefoord, 1st Baronet.
 Fordyce became a banker and by the age of 24 was a Director of the Royal Bank.
 His own bank, Fordyce, Malcolm and Co., collapsed in 1772.

 He entered Parliament in 1796, sitting for New Romney until 1802 and then Berwick-Upon-Tweed until 1803.
+He was appointed Surveyor General of the Land Revenues of the Crown in 1794.

-He married Catharine, the daughter of Sir William Maxwell, 3rd Baronet of Monreith, Wigtown, and with her had at least two sons and four daughters.
+He married Catharine, the daughter of Sir William Maxwell, 3rd Baronet of Monreith, Wigtown, and elder sister of Jane Gordon, Duchess of Gordon.
+The Fordyces had at least two sons and four daughters.
 One of their daughters, Magdalen, married William Blair, who went on to become the MP for Ayrshire.
+Another daughter, Jean, died suddenly and unwed in 1798.